arantespp/arantespp.com/posts/articles/last-mile-in-a-software-project.md

 ## Last Mile Problem

 I first heard about [last mile problem when I was studying telecommunications](https://en.wikipedia.org/wiki/Last_mile).
-It occurs when we have a whole telecommunication infrastructure available except the one that links the final client.
+It occurs when we have a whole telecommunication infrastructure available except the one that links the final client, the final leg.
 For instance, suppose we have a optical fiber ring in a city that provides Internet to some buildings, but neighbor buildings don't have access to the ring.
-This is a last mile problem because all the infrastructure is working but some client can't access.
+This is a last mile problem because the ring is working but some clients can't access.

 We can see this problem in logistics too.
-A product may arrive in a capital of a country buy might not arrives to neighbor cities because there isn't a easy path to there, for instance, need to cross a river.
+A product may arrive in a capital of a country but might not arrives to neighbor cities because there isn't a easy path to there, for instance, need to cross a river.

 _In summary, last mile problem is the last thing that need to be done to something works/arrives/finishes._